Zedonboy/EnKayne/README.md

 - Time is small, but yes its enough for a hackathon
 - My System is really bad(Audio) and slow.
+- Firefox does not run the app properly, Use Chrome

 ## Class Design
 Channel.ts - Contains all logic interacting with NKNClient